jorian/verus-staking-pool/INSTALL.md

 ### Server setup

-A server with at least 6G of RAM is required, or set some swapspace in case it's around 6G.
-Or don't start the daemon with fastload, but this significantly increases the startup time (more than 30 minutes)
+A server with at least 10G of RAM is required, or set some swap space in case it's around 8G.
+(Or don't start the daemon with fastload, but this significantly increases the startup time with at least 45 minutes, depending on how beefy the server hardware is)

 ```sh
 apt update